uhub/awesome-actionscript-sorted/README.md

 ### Protocols

-* [AS3RtmpClient](https://github.com/LucasLorentz/AS3RtmpClient) - A proof of concept AS3 RtmpClient using sockets, based on Flazr.
 * [git-as3](https://github.com/nexussays/git-as3) - A pure AS3 implementation of Git
 * [kuching](https://github.com/bluef/kuching) - a lightweight XMPP library for Actionscript 3
 * [AS3-Airplay](https://github.com/mikkoh/AS3-Airplay) - An implementation of Apple's Airplay written in Actionscript 3.